-The Oxford Club’s beginnings date back to a group called “The Merchants & Brokers Exchange.”
+The Oxford Club’s beginnings date to a group called “The Merchants & Brokers Exchange.”
 This was an international businessman’s club founded in the early 1970s by Gary Scott, an American who sold insurance and mutual funds in Hong Kong.
 It was the time of the Cultural Revolution in China, and Western business people living in Hong Kong enjoyed getting together to exchange information about what was going on.
 Scott institutionalized this group and later expanded it to London.

 In the mid-1980s, Scott turned the group over to Bill Bonner, the CEO of Agora, Inc., a global financial and travel publishing company based in Baltimore, Maryland.
 In 1989, Bonner changed the name to The Passport Club and hired recent Thunderbird MBA graduate Julia Guth as Membership Director.
 Her job was to expand the Club’s services and local chapter participation.

-Some important dates in Club history.
+Important dates in Club history.

 - A Board of Governors is formed and James Boxley Cooke is named Honorary Chairman.
 A recently retired investment advisor from T. Rowe Price, he serves as the Club’s primary spokesperson throughout the ’90s.